FlohGro-dev/Draftodon/README.md

 Draftodon is completely free to use for you.
 However if this Action Group is useful for you and supports your workflows you can give something back to support development.
 I enjoy a good coffee ☕️ (weather at home or in an actual coffee shop) and love pizza 🍕.
-You can choose the amount you want to donate on those platforms.
+You can choose the amount you want to donate on the platforms linked on [my website](https://flohgro.com/donate/)..

 <a href="https://www.buymeacoffee.com/flohgro" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 220px !important;" ></a>